rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Such are the paths of all who forget God; the hope of the godless shall perish. ^0813

-His confidence is severed, and his trust is a spider’s web. ^0814
+His confidence is severed, and his trust is a spider's web. ^0814

 He leans against his house, but it does not stand; he lays hold of it, but it does not endure. ^0815